FeatureBaseDB/java-pilosa/README.md

 *Database* and *frame*s are the main data models of Pilosa.
 You can check the [Pilosa documentation](https://www.pilosa.com/docs) for more detail about the data model.

-`Database.withName` class method is used to create a database object.
-Note that, this does not create a database on the server, the database object just defines the schema.
+`Database.withName` class method is used to create a index object.
+Note that, this does not create a index on the server, the index object just defines the schema.

 ```java
 Database repository = Database.withName("repository");